sts10/blog-hugo/content/post/2016-11-12-some-privacy-and-security-measures.markdown

 ![A KeePassX screenshot](https://www.keepassx.org/images/screenshots/main_window.png)

 Inside you'll see all your accounts.
 To log in to a website, highlight the account, then you hit a button to copy your username, paste that in the web form, then back to KeePassX to copy the password, and paste that into the web form.
 This is a bit time consuming, but as I understand it's the most secure way to use a password manager.
-(There is a new "fork" of KeePassX called [KeePassXC](https://keepassxc.org/) that has an "auto type" feature for macOS, but I've found it to be a bit wonky.)

 If you're looking for more features-- such as being able to easily access your passwords on a mobile device-- you may want to look elsewhere.